LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 - Can I add more mods or remove some mods I don't want?

   - Can you?
 Yes.
 Will I help you?
-Maybe (I do write some [tutorials to help you out](https://github.com/LivelyDismay/Learn-To-Mod/wiki) after all), but **please discuss it in either general channels or [my personal Discord server](https://discord.gg/yABEjwB)**, and be sure to disclose the fact that you've edited the list before reporting any bugs or crashes.
+Maybe (I do write some [tutorials to help you out](https://github.com/LivelyDismay/Learn-To-Mod/wiki) after all), but **please discuss in the #magnum-opus-addons channel in [my personal Discord server](https://discord.gg/yABEjwB)**, and be sure to disclose the fact that you've edited the list before reporting any bugs or crashes.
 If you're open and honest with me, I'm honestly much more willing to help you through your issues.

 - Where is my crosshair?